-1. Where the appeal is of a grade based on written work, the GCTS Director shall arrange for an assessment of the written work by a second reader, chosen by GCTS Director after consultation

-- 2. When reviewing the written work, the student's written reasons for the appeal and the instructor's explanation of the appeal (the "grade appeal record"), the second reader shall apply the standard of whether a reasonable marker could have reached the same conclusion as the instructor did in the same circumstances.
+- 1. Where the appeal is of a grade based on written work, the Associate Director, Graduate Programs shall arrange for an assessment of the written work by a second reader, chosen by Associate Director, Graduate Programs after consultation with both the instructor and the student.
+The second reader shall have appropriate expertise in the subject matter of the written work.
+The Associate Director, Graduate Programs shall give the student's written reasons for the appeal to the second reader and a copy shall be provided to the Instructor.
+The Associate Director, Graduate Programs shall also give the instructor's written explanation of the grade to the second reader and a copy shall be provided to the student. - 2.
+When reviewing the written work, the student's written reasons for the appeal and the instructor's explanation of the appeal (the "grade appeal record"), the second reader shall apply the standard of whether a reasonable marker could have reached the same conclusion as the instructor did in the same circumstances.
 In applying the standard, the second reader may consider other materials relating to the course, such as the written work of other students, and the course outline in the syllabus.
 The second reader shall render a recommendation on the written work within 30 days of receiving the grade appeal record. - 3.
 If, after reviewing the grade appeal record, the second reader decides that a reasonable marker could not have reached the same conclusion, the second reader shall recommend a grade for the written work that they believe a reasonable marker would have assigned.
 A second reader may recommend a change of grade by either increasing or decreasing it.
-The second reader shall give reasons for their decision, either to affirm or change the grade, for approval to the GCTS Director.
-The GCTS Director shall assign the final grade.
+The second reader shall give reasons for their decision, either to affirm or change the grade, for approval to the Associate Director, Graduate Programs.
+The Associate Director, Graduate Programs shall assign the final grade.